asm0dey/kotlin-spark/index.md

 # Reified generics

 * Generics on JVM **can't** be reified.
 Ever.
 * But there are *inline* methods in Kotlin.
-They will be inlined at runtime:
+They will be inlined at compile time:
     ```kotlin
     inline fun runIt(func: () -> Unit) = func()
     ```